RicRicci22/RNNs-for-image-captioning/README.md

 Since the dataset and weights are very heavy, they are not included in the repo.
 You can download them from the following links:

-ucm_dataset -> https://drive.google.com/drive/folders/1Dck-pXpVilhYPmEteYSId0aB734_YaTs?usp=sharing (just download it, extract and put in the main folder)
+ucm_dataset -> https://drive.google.com/file/d/1xvPy-Ayr9XSml7T0sIJfWbQYX-j3pDQb/view?usp=sharing (download "ucm_dataset.zip", extract it and put it in the main folder)

-weights ->
+weights -> https://drive.google.com/file/d/1AIsgF3xjvRPpXjQJNrO7a6SzWQGRTQa0/view?usp=sharing (download "weights.zip", extract it and put it in the main folder)

 ### TRAIN THE MODEL ON THE DATASET
 ### RUN INFERENCE ON THE FULL DATASET